 4. Ability and desire to continue education through varied means including advanced degrees.

-The Bachelor of Science in Automotive Engineering Technology at Ferris State University is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.
+The Bachelor of Science in Automotive Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Program Criteria for Automotive Engineering Technology.